Vespertili0/HostGuestAPR/README.md

 > This repository was built in 2021 and is no longer actively maintained.
 >

-The code in `/src/bcdmd` is structured more like a collection of scripts than a roboust python package, wrapping functionalities of __paprika__, __ambertools__ and __openmm__ into a simple workflow for β-CD host-guest complexes.
+The code in `/src/bcdmd` is structured more like a collection of scripts than a roboust python package, wrapping functionalities of [paprika](https://github.com/GilsonLabUCSD/pAPRika), [ambertools](https://ambermd.org/AmberTools.php) and [openmm](https://github.com/openmm/openmm) into a simple workflow for β-CD host-guest complexes.
 As their file names imply, four key tasks are addressed:

 | file | purpose|
 |------|--------|